All Episodes

 Where's Corey Booker when we need him?

-Because if this information gets out, what you're gonna learn is that there was people in the highest levels of our Intel community and the highest levels of the FBI and Department of Justice that were involved in nefarious power grabbing activities to basically, you know, perform a soft coup on Donald Trump.
+Because if this information gets out, what you're going to learn is that there were people in the highest levels of our Intel community and the highest levels of the FBI and Department of Justice that were involved in nefarious power-grabbing activities to basically, you know, perform a soft coup on Donald Trump.

 And I'll give you all the details of it.